top of page

 EMPOWERING LOCAL MAASAI

-• ALL profits are channeled back into the community and conservation efforts.
+• ALL donations and profits are channeled back into the community and conservation efforts.

 • During construction, Mara Napa Camps offered paid, on-the-job training to locals, empowering young people with skills they can use to build sustainable lives.
 Ongoing training is available in auto mechanics, construction, hospitality, event planning, bee keeping, waste management, solar power, and medicinal plant use.